How to End an Interview as the Interviewer the Right Way

 Maintain a positive candidate experience

-During an interview, a candidate is feeling out the company just as much as you’re assessing them.
+During the interview, a candidate is feeling out the company just as much as you’re assessing them.
 The end of the interview will be the last thing they remember as they decide whether they want to continue to move forward in the hiring process.
 If it’s awkward or worse, unpleasant, they may change their mind about their candidacy.
+So make those last few minutes count.

 Also, candidates will be looking for clues as to where they stand in the running for the job, so it’s important to choose your words carefully after the conversation.